-Juanchaco and Ladrilleros are two small coastal towns situated in the bay of Málaga about an hour boat ride north of Buenaventura.
+Juanchaco and Ladrilleros are two beautiful little coastal towns situated in the bay of Malaga about an hour boat ride north of Buenaventura.

-I must admit that my first impression was one of disappointment.
-The town was dirty, as was the beach, and it wasn't the peaceful little fishing village I'd expected either.
-Instead music blared out from shops and bars and their was even a small nightclub with huge speakers seemingly aiming more at passers-by than at their clientele.
+I must admit that my first impression Of Juanchaco was one of disappointment.
+The town was dirty, as was the beach, and it wasn't the peaceful little fishing village I'd expected.
+Instead music blared out from shops and bars with huge speakers seemingly aiming more at passers-by than at their clientele.

 When you dock (at high tide) the beach is just a narrow strip of sand backed by the rows of houses and businesses of the town.
-However, later in the day (or the following morning, depending on when you arrive) the sea will have retreated considerably (see photo, left).
+However, later on the sea will have retreated considerably.

-There are also several shops and restaurants serving predominantly fish, as you'd expect.
+There are also several shops and restaurants serving delicious fish soups and dishes.
 My advice, however, is to not stay here.
-Instead, head up the coast to Ladrilleros.
+Instead, head up the coast to Ladrilleros...

 Personally however, I think the best option is to walk it, at least once.
 It's a leisurely 45 minute walk, tops.
 And by walking you better apreciate the views out to sea and along the coastline as the flatter ground at Juanchaco gradually climbs to form steep cliffs at Ladrilleros.

 A large part of the road swings round a military airstrip.
-There is guerilla activity in this area of Colombia, but the strong military presence means that you should have no problems in around Juanchaco or Ladrilleros.
+There is guerilla activity in this area of Colombia, but the strong military presence means that you should have no problems in or around Juanchaco or Ladrilleros.
 Still, it's definitely best to check the current situation before you travel out here.

-Ladrilleros is set atop steep cliffs and some of the hotels and restaurants afford fine views out to the pacific ocean.
+Ladrilleros is set atop steep cliffs and some of the hotels and restaurants afford fine views out to the Pacific ocean.

 There are various stairways leading down to the beach.
 At high tide the ocean swallows up the beach so you might want to check the tide times and plan your sunbathing for the appropriate hour.

-Be warned that the sun is strong, even when cloudy, so slap on that sunscreen.
+Be warned that the sun is strong, even when cloudy, so slap on that sunscreen!

 The local lads love a football kickabout on the beach and they'll probably let you join in if you ask.
-'Losers buy the soda' was the rule when I played (and lost).
+'The losers buy the soda' was the rule when I played (and lost)!